Python-Test-Engineer/earl2025/README.md

 - OPENAI_API_KEY=sk-proj-TQa...
 - GROQ_API_KEY=gsk_ow4T...

 As some libraries can take a long time to load (some parts of the Langchain ecosystem), there is a req07.txt that has all the necessary requireiments to run the code up to 07 which is used to understand the basics of AI Agents.
+(Excludes 03.6_sql_finder_script.py which needs sentence transformers and can take some time. `pip install sentence_transformers`)

 Depending on when you set up, it may be best to use this first and load all the libraries as in requirements.txt.